-Financial management and control, and the exercise of such throughout the planning process, are clearly recognized as being essential elements for the successful delivery of an event.
+Financial management and control and the exercise of such throughout the planning process, are clearly recognized as being essential elements for the successful delivery of an event.
 However, it is perhaps the stage at which the planning for such has to be first implemented that is less widely acknowledged.
-Certainly the agreeing of a workable budget is intrinsic to the determination of feasibility.
+Certainly, the agreeing of a workable budget is intrinsic to the determination of feasibility.
 However, the strategic importance of assessing not only the financial feasibility of an event, but also the maximization of finances prior to event execution cannot be underestimated.
-Whereas for many events the acquirement of funding, the generation of revenue and the recruitment of partners in order to limit risk are an essential requirement prior to the decision to go ahead.
-It is however, the use of cost controls and the generation of income that is possible at this stage that can be the deciding factor in the gaining of competitive advantage.
+For many events, the acquirement of funding, the generation of revenue and the recruitment of partners in order to limit risk are an essential requirement prior to the decision to go ahead.
+It is, however, the use of cost controls and the generation of income that is possible at this stage that can be the deciding factor in the gaining of competitive advantage.

-The focus in the following chapter moves on to the complimentary area of revenue generation.
+The focus in the following chapter moves on to the complementary area of revenue generation.

-Select a sports event, and:
+Select a sports event and:

-1 Analyse the strategic importance of financial planning at an early stage.

-- 2 Identify the key practices exercised in its financial management by identifying any cost controls. - 3 Identify and analyse the key areas of financial risk, how successful the event was in this risk management and suggest ways in which the event could have been more successful.
+- 1. Analyse the strategic importance of financial planning at an early stage. - 2.
+Using the same event identify the key practices exercised in its financial management by identifying any cost controls and then... - 3.
+Identify and analyse the key areas of financial risk, how successful the event was in this risk management and suggest ways in which the event could have been more successful.